purplingC/local-ai-video-analyzer/README.md

 ### How to Use
 1. Launch the app.
-2. Select any `.mp4` file from the `sample_data` folder.
+2. Select any `.mp4` file from the `/sample_data/` folder.
 3. Then, click **“Upload”**.
-4. Interact with the assistant by querying or clicking the buttons below the chat interface
+4. Interact with the assistant by querying or clicking the buttons below the chat interface.

 ---

 ## Sample Queries
-Transcribe the video
+- Transcribe the video
-Detect objects in the video
+- Detect objects in the video
-Generate a PDF report
+- Generate a PDF report
-Generate reports
+- Generate reports

 ---

 ## Generated Outputs Stored Location
-Outputs from transcription agents are stored under the `uploads` folder.
+- Outputs from transcription agents are stored under the `backend/uploads/` folder.
-Outputs from vision agents are stored under the `uploads` folder.
+- Outputs from vision agents are stored under the `backend/uploads/` folder.
-Outputs from generation agents are stored under the `artifacts` folder.
+- Outputs from generation agents are stored under the `backend/artifacts/` folder.
-All chat history are stored in chat_history.db.
+- All system behaviour and user-assistant interaction history are stored in `backend/data/chat_history.db`.
+- Logs can be found in each separate terminals when running backend.

 ---